-Folks, we've got a wait of a year, or maybe two, before Game of Thrones returns to our screens.That’s a long time to be Thrones-less, so let’s fill the void with a nice mix of informed and reckless speculation.
+Folks, we've got just under one month before Game of Thrones returns to our screens on April 14th.
+Until then, let’s fill the void with a nice mix of informed and reckless speculation.
 Here are the Portalist’s Game of Thrones predictions for season 8.

 Oh, and season 7 spoilers abound, of course, so don’t read on if you’re not caught up.